David Lester Facebook

 1992: Mecca Normal’s “Dovetail” (K) album features “Throw Silver”.

-1992: Mecca Normal 7″ as part of the SupPop Singles Club, shared with 10-piece all-women band Kreviss, okay there was one guy in it.
+1992: Mecca Normal 7″ is released as part of the SupPop Singles Club, it is shared with 10-piece all-female band Kreviss.

 1992: Mecca Normal’s first of five European tours.

-1992: Mecca Normal cited as an influence to the founders of the social movement known as Riot Grrrl.
+1992: Mecca Normal cited as an influence by the founders of the social movement known as Riot Grrrl.

-1993: Publishes Jean Smith’s first novel “I Can Hear Me Fine”.
+1993: His publishing imprint, Get To The Point, publishes Jean Smith’s first novel “I Can Hear Me Fine”.

 1993: Mecca Normal opens for Fugazi in front of 4,000 people in Vancouver and again with Fugazi at Roseland Ballroom in New York.

 1993: Book cover design of “Hard Core Logo” by Michael Turner.
-He will go on to design over 60 book covers and numerous interiors.
+David has designed over 70 book covers and numerous interiors for small press publishers.

 1994: Mecca Normal signs to Matador Records (New York) and releases “Sitting On Snaps”.